Who do we see

 We hope that you feel able to discuss any concerns or raise any questions you may have with your clinician(s).
 You are welcome to contact us to let us know if you have any concerns or questions so that we can try to resolve any issues speedily.

-If you would like to discuss any concerns with someone independent of your clinician(s), please contact the Patient Advice and Liaison Service (PALS) office on 020 8938 2523 or via email at PALS@tavi-port.nhs.uk and someone will get back to you.
+If you would like to discuss any concerns with someone independent of your clinician(s), please contact the Patient Advice and Liaison Service (PALS) office on 020 8938 2523 or using the contact form on the main Tavistock and Portman website.

 You can also leave positive feedback about the treatment you have received from us with the PALS office, as well as directly with us.